Manoel-Fernandes/Validate/README.md

 ## 🧪 Tests

-This library was tested using [Vitest](https://vitest.dev/).
+This library was tested locally using Vitest, with over 90 unit tests.
-To run the tests:
+All tests passed successfully, ensuring:

+- ✅ Correct behavior for valid inputs
+- ❌ Proper error handling for invalid inputs

+> Note: Test files were not included in the published package on GitHub or npm.

 ```bash
 npm run test